lidom/RM_ES_Script/docs/01-Introduction-to-R.md

 ## Tidyverse

-The `tidyverse` package is a collection of packages that lets you import, manipulate, explore, visualise and model data in a harmonised and consistent way which helps you to be more productive.
+The `tidyverse` package is a collection of packages that lets you import, manipulate, explore, visualize and model data in a harmonized and consistent way which helps you to be more productive.